Page updated 12/1/2018

-The transformation of life depicted in this film occurred for very few in real life.
 The harsh life of a young peasant woman in Ireland is altered when she meets and falls in love with a young nobleman who is disguised as a peasant.
 After the two marry, they travel to a mansion where she is surprised to find that he is master and she is the lady of the estate of Rosna Hall.

 Available on “The O’Kalem Collection” DVD.

 Aidan Gillen, Lauren Kinsella, Jesse Morris, Erika Sainte and George Pistereanu.

 Savage Productions supported by Bord Scannán na hÉireann.

 Will (Aidan Gillen) is released from prison on compassionate leave to care for his niece Stacey (Lauren Kinsella), after the death of her mother.
 As they both head into the sleepy Irish midlands and attempt to be a family, they suffer a series of setbacks – Stacey is refused admission to the local school because of her recently developed narcolepsy; Will repeatedly comes close to breaking his prison-ordered curfew; and his attempts at being a father figure to her prove disastrous…

 “Your Highness” (2011) (102 mins) Fantasy.